Ephemeral182/Ephemeral182.github.io/PosterCraft.md

                 <div class="ds-dataset-content" data-index="3">
                     <div class="ds-description">
                         <h3 class="dataset-item-title">Poster-Reflect-120K</h3>
-                        <p>The dataset comprises 120,000 poster pairs, each paired with a corresponding text reflection that analyzes poster content and aesthetic style.
+                        <p>This dataset is built from 120,000 posters, which are used to form into reflection pairs.
+Each pair is accompanied by a corresponding text reflection that analyzes poster content and aesthetic style.
 By aligning rich visual information with their text reflections, the dataset enables iterative vision–language feedback refinement.
 It allows the model to learn from both modalities to obtain more aesthetically compelling posters.</p>
                     </div>
                     <div class="ds-image-grid">
                         <img src="/images/postercraft/refelction_data/demo4.png" alt="Poster-Reflect-120K Dataset Showcase" class="ds-showcase-image">